Jiayan5566/sHCC_diagnosis/README.md

 # Project Overview

 This project involves the use of a 2D ResNet model for ultrasound image classification, including training and evaluation scripts.
-The model is based on the **ResNet50** architecture, and the dataset is provided in the `dt_DL.csv` file.
+The model is based on the **ResNet50** architecture.

 ## Table of Contents
 - [Installation](#installation)